bioteam/quickstart-mongodb/OPTIONAL_README.md

 To wait for the secondary nodes, the primary node runs a loop of `aws dynamodb scan --table-name <TABLE_NAME>` parses the output and waits until the count becomes 3.

+# How does the cluster gets secured
+The way the cluster is secured is by:
+- The primary replica creates an auth key using the `orcherstrator -k` command in setup_security_common()
+- It publishes this key in DynamoDB
+- It creates a file named `/mongo_auth/mongodb.key`
+- It updates the `mongod.conf` configuration by adding the field `processManagement.security.keyFile`
+- Restarts mongod.

+- The secondary replicas fetch this key from DynamoDB

 # Workflow added to create a sharded DB cluster
 - Create a config server replica set